deskiziarecords/synthfuse/README.md

 ## 📊 Performance

-In our benchmarks, Synthfuse ACR maintains a near-flat execution time as the number of experts ($K$) increases, whereas standard serial loops scale linearly.
+In our benchmarks, Synthfuse ACR maintains a near-flat execution time as the number of experts (K) increases, whereas standard serial loops scale linearly.

 | Number of Experts (K) | SK-Learn (Serial) | Synthfuse (JAX) | Speedup |
 | :--- | :--- | :--- | :--- |